 According to the American Pregnancy Association, the abortion pill fails about 2%-8% of the time.
 Typically, a failure happens the closer you are to 10 weeks.
 If your medication abortion fails, you may have to go in for a surgical abortion, and thus pay for the abortion twice.

 If you’re more than 10 weeks pregnant, you’ll need a surgical abortion.
-A surgical abortion can cost between $495-$695.
+This can cost between $495-$695.
 Depending on exactly how far along you are, you’ll either have an aspiration abortion or a D&E abortion.

 An aspiration abortion starts by dilating your cervix with absorbent rods.
 Sometimes these are put in a few days prior to the procedure.
 Once dilated, a long tube is inserted into the uterus and a suction device on the other end of the tube pulls out the pregnancy.